Juli132/Dimidium_Bellerophon/CLA.md

 ## 2. Assignment of Ownership

-You hereby assign and transfer to the Project Owner all right, title, and interest (including all copyright and intellectual property rights) in and to your Contributions.
-You agree that the Project Owner is the sole owner of the Contributions as integrated into the Dimidium Ecosystem.
+You hereby irrevocably assign and transfer to the Project Owner all right, title, and interest (including all copyright and other intellectual property rights) in and to your Contributions.
+Following this assignment, the Project Owner shall own all copyright and other intellectual property rights in the Contribution, subject only to rights that cannot be legally assigned under applicable law.

 ### 2.1 Contributor's Retained Rights
 The Project Owner grants back to you a perpetual, worldwide, non-exclusive, royalty-free, transferable license to use, modify, copy, and distribute your own specific Contributions for any purpose outside of the Dimidium Ecosystem.